shrinerb/shrine/README.md

 be resumed in case of interruptions, even after the browser was closed or the device was shut down.

-On the client side you can use [Uppy][uppy tus plugin] with [tus-js-client], have it upload files to a [tus-ruby-server], and finally attach the uploaded files with the help of [shrine-tus].
+On the client side you can use [Uppy][uppy tus] with [tus-js-client], have it upload files to a [tus-ruby-server], and finally attach the uploaded files with the help of [shrine-tus].
 See [this walkthrough][resumable uploads walkthrough] that adds resumable uploads from scratch, as well as the [Roda demo][resumable demo] for a complete example.

 ## Backgrounding